Beanavil/vortex/README.md

 ## Vortex GPGPU

 Vortex is a full-stack open-source RISC-V GPGPU.
-For our submission to the OHC, we have added support for tensor instructions for loading, storing and performing multiplication and addition of matrices.
+For our submission to the AOHW2024, we have added support for tensor instructions for loading, storing and performing multiplication and addition of matrices.
 We have also added warp-level intrinsics that make use of these instructions.

 ### Specifications